openmrs/openmrs-contrib-uicommons/README.md

 ## Production Build

-You can compile .css files by yourself.
-You will need NodeJS 4+ and Compass installed to do this.
-See the install instructions for [NodeJS](https://nodejs.org/en/download/package-manager/).
+You need to have NodeJS in version 5.3.x installed.
+We recommend using [nvm](https://github.com/creationix/nvm#installation) or [nvm-windows](https://github.com/coreybutler/nvm-windows) to install and manage different versions of Node.

 Once you have NodeJS installed, install the dependencies (first time only):